gaozheruiye/HLE-DVC/README.md

 # The implementation of the HLE-DVC
 USENIX 2026

+This artifact accompanies the USENIX Security paper titled “Distributed Vector Commitments and Their Applications”.
+We introduce a new notion—distributed VC (DVC), which allows multiple machines, each holding only a subvector of the input vector, to collectively commit to the entire vector and generate position proofs in a distributed manner.
+To the best of our knowledge, there is no prior work on DVCs and no existing work can trivially derive an efficient DVC scheme.
+We propose the first DVC scheme, HLE-DVC, conduct the experiments and open-source the code.

+The artifact provides the experimental data and the source code of the implementation of HLE-DVC for reproducing the experimental results reported in the paper.
+In particular, the artifact supports reproducing the performance, scalability, and correctness evaluations presented in Sections 5.

 The project can run on both Windows and Linux environments (Ubuntu version 20.04 or higher).
 We evaluate the performance of the HLE-DVC scheme using mcl libaray (Go language) on a Tencent cloud server (16-core CPU, 64 GB memory, 5 Mbps bandwidth).